jarviscanada/jarvis_data_eng_JoonhoMyung/core_java/jdbc/README.md

 ## Design Patterns

-This application used JDBC to access data in RDBMS and two different design patterns were considered.
+This application used **JDBC** to access data in RDBMS and two different design patterns were considered.

-First, the DAO pattern is applied for this application.
-DAO is an abstraction of data persistence and is considered closer to the database.
+First, the **DAO pattern** is applied for this application.
+DAO pattern is an **abstraction of data persistence** and is considered closer to the database.
 So the DAO pattern allows us to isolate the application or the business layer from the persistence layer using an abstract API.
 Eventually, the DAO pattern allows developers to develop business layer and persistent layer separately.
 The DAO was implemented as an abstract class that consist of a connection to RDBMS and has CRUD operations.

-Second, the repository pattern consists of classes or components that centralize and encapsulates various operations which interact and access our database.
+Second, the **repository pattern** consists of classes or components that centralize and encapsulates various operations which interact and access our database.
 Since we join the code instead of joining the table, the repository pattern is an abstraction of a collection of objects.
 This also shows Repository pattern is a higher-level concept that is closer more like the Domain object.

-Both design patterns increase code maintainability, flexibility, and decrease development cost However, the repository pattern focuses only on single-table access per class but DAO pattern can query multiple tables.
+Both design patterns increase code maintainability, flexibility, and decrease development cost However, the **repository pattern** focuses only on **single-table access per class** but **DAO pattern** can **query multiple tables**.
 Since the DAO pattern can query multiple tables, DAO pattern suits well and is valuable for highly normalized data.
 Also, DAO pattern joins the database but the repository pattern will join in the code.